Dynamics of Rapidly Rotating Bose-Einstein Quantum Droplets: Theoretical Model for Rotating Quantum Droplets

-The influences of the confinement, nonlinear interaction, and rotational speed on the QD's configuration are first investigated.
-Figure 1 shows the density profiles and phase portraits for (a) $N = 20$, (b) $N = 60$, and (c) $N = 100$, corresponding to $\Omega = 0.6, 1.4, 1.8$ (top to bottom) and initial momentum $p_x = 0, p_y = 0$ (middle), $p_x = 1.414, p_y = 2.449$ (right).
+The ground state properties of the rotating QD were investigated by stirring the condensate adiabatically to ensure equilibrium at a certain $\Omega$ through re-thermalization processes.
+By minimizing the energy function in Eq.~(\ref{eq:Efunctional}), the solutions of the coupled equations $\partial \mathscr{E}/\partial \rho = 0$ and $\partial \mathscr{E}/\partial R = 0$ yield the optimal topological quantum number $m$, wavepacket width $\rho$, and center-of-mass position $R$ which reveal the effects of confinement, nonlinear interaction, and rotational speed on the ground state configuration of the QDs.

-At slow rotations, it is found that when the particle number is low the CM state with $m = 0$ and $R = 0$ is the energetically favorable ground state even when $\Omega/\omega$ is slightly larger than one, as shown in Fig.~1(a1).
-When the particle number increases, the repulsive LHY terms play the decisive role in the formation of the VX states with nonzero $m$, such as the doughnuts shown in Figs.~1(b1) and (c1) that both have $m = 1$.
-As we increase the rotational speed to $\Omega = 1.4$, Fig.~1(a2), (b2), and (c2) shows the possibility of the formation of giant vortices with $m \geq 10$ and large cores due to strong centrifugal forces.
-On the other hand, at even faster rotations with $\Omega = 1.8$, the system prefers to form OCVX states with nonzero $R$ instead, such as shown in Fig.~1(a3), (b3), and (c3).
-For these deflected QDs, the cores of the vortices enlarge with the increase of the particle number but are lower than those of the aforementioned VX states.
-Within weakly nonlinear interactions, this phenomenon can be attributed to the counterbalance between the centrifugal force and the strong compression provided by the anharmonic potential.
+For QDs with particle numbers $N = 20\,(a), 60\,(b)$, and $100\,(c)$, the ground state density profiles at $\Omega = 0.6, 1.4$, and $1.8$ from top to bottom are shown in the left columns of Fig.~\ref{Fig1}.
+At slow rotations, when the particle number is low, the bead state with $m = 0$ and $R = 0$ is an energetically favorable ground state, as shown in Fig.~1(a1).
+When the particle number increases, the repulsive LHY interaction plays a decisive role in the formation of vortex states with nonzero $m$, such as the doughnuts shown in Figs.~1(b1) and (c1), which correspond to $m = 1$.
+For these two states, the respective widths of the wavepacket are $\rho = 1.3$ and $\rho = 1.4$, effectively showing the mixing of higher Landau levels.
+As we increased the rotational speed to $\Omega = 1.4$, Figs.~1(a2), (b2), and (c2) show the tendency of formation of the giant vortices with $m \geq 10$ and large cores owing to the strong centrifugal force.
+Consequently, along with the generation of large surface tension in the presence of the peculiar nonlinear interaction between liquid atoms, the narrowing of the wavepacket to $\rho < 1$ is evident.
+On the other hand, at even faster rotations with $\Omega = 1.8$, the system prefers to form off-center vortex states with nonzero $R$ instead, as shown in Figs.~1(a3), (b3), and (c3).
+For these deflected QDs, the cores of the vortices increased with increasing particle number, but were lower than those of the vortex states, as mentioned earlier.
+This phenomenon can be attributed to the counterbalance between the centrifugal force and intense compression of the anharmonic potential.